 The Wellcome Trust has a strong commitment to making the published outputs of research it has funded open access (OA).
-They updated their open access policy to align with Plan S principles from January 1st 2021.
-This page explains how to meet Wellcome OA requirements..
+This page gives a summary of Wellcome OA requirements.

 Original research and review articles